joba-1/attiny85-vl53l1-neo/README.md

 After flashing is complete, sketch will start:
 Short blink of onboard LED and Neopixels go white, then color changes depending on distance

-## Wiring of Digispark thumb and Neopixel
+## Wiring of Digistump, Neopixel and VL53L1X

     Digispark Neopixel
     5V ------ +